surajswarup1/NBA-DataAnalysis-and-HypothesisTesting/README.md

 Because business case scenarios require both easily digestible information and actionable insights, I aimed to answer the following questions with further explanations as to why I felt they were important questions to tackle:

 Q1.
-Count Number of USA Born vs Non-USA Born Players by Season <br />
+Count Number of USA Born vs Non-USA Born Players by Season <br/>
 Q2.
 Highest PPG of USA Born vs Non-USA Born Players by Season Q3.
 Average PPG of USA Born vs Non-USA Born Players by Season Q4.
 Average age of Players by NBA conference and by Season